Program Overview

 This morning the ship arrives in Seville, where you will disembark after breakfast for a full-day excursion.

-Seville.
-This ancient Andalusian town on the Guadalquivir River has a history that dates to the 9th century B.C.
-From the Romans to the Vandals and Visigoths, it was ruled by many civilizations before it fell to the Moors in 711 — who retained control through the 13th century, when they were conquered by Spanish Christians.
+This ancient Andalusian town on the Guadalquivir River has a history that dates to the ninth century B.C.
+From the Romans to the Vandals and Visigoths, many civilizations ruled Seville before it fell to the Moors in 711 — who retained control through the 13th century, when Spanish Christians conquered them.
 By the early 1500s, the colonial-era Age of Exploration established Seville as the gateway to Spanish trade with the Americas.

-From there, you will visit the magnificent Cathedral of Seville.
+Next, visit the magnificent Cathedral of Seville.
 The largest Gothic building in the world, the cathedral replaced a mosque that had been located at that site.
-The Giralda, or bell tower, was the mosque’s minaret.
+The giralda, or bell tower, was the mosque’s minaret.
 It is a splendid example of the Almohad architecture that the Moors brought to the Iberian Peninsula.
 Since the 16th century, the top of the minaret has featured a Renaissance belfry.

 You will have the option to remain in Seville for lunch on your own and further exploration of the city at your own pace.
-Those who wish to return to the ship for lunch may also return to Seville for an afternoon at leisure.
+Those who wish to lunch onboard the ship may also return to Seville for an afternoon at leisure.

-Enjoy a relaxing morning at leisure with breakfast and lunch on board this morning as the ship arrives in Portimão.
-This afternoon you will disembark for a guided tour of the walled port town of Lagos.
+Enjoy a relaxing morning at leisure with breakfast and lunch on board as the ship arrives in Portimão.
+This afternoon, disembark for a guided tour of the walled port town of Lagos.

 Once the center of trade between Moorish Portugal and Africa, the ancient maritime port of Lagos was founded more than 2,000 years ago.
 Your afternoon excursion includes a visit to the statue of Infante Dom Henrique — a monument to Prince Henry the Navigator — and the intricately carved Church of San Antonio.
 Built in 1707 and re-built after an earthquake in 1755, the church is a fine example of Baroque architecture.
 You will also learn more about the disturbing history of slavery in Lagos during the 15th century with a visit the Mercado de Escravos, site of the first slave market in Europe.
 This somber landmark, now a museum, tells the story of the African men and women who were brought to Portugal against their will.